 - The school certified your eligibility, but because of a physical or mental condition, age, criminal record, or other reason you are disqualified from employment in the occupation in which you were being trained.

 Unpaid Refund Discharge

 You may be eligible for a discharge of your Direct Loan or FFEL Program loan if you withdrew from school, but the school didn’t pay a refund that it owed to the U.S. Department of Education or to the lender, as appropriate.
 Check with the school to see how refund policies apply to federal aid at the school.

 Only the amount of the unpaid refund will be discharged.
-You may qualify for this partial discharge whether the school is closed or open
+Contact your loan servicer for more information.

 5. State and City Sponsored Loan Forgiveness Programs